 The Executive Officer Performance Based Compensation Plan (the "162(m) Plan") is a plan pursuant to which executive officers selected by the Compensation Committee become eligible to receive an incentive bonus or a restricted stock grant based upon the Company's meeting certain financial performance goals.
 The 162(m) Plan is intended to constitute a qualified "performance-based compensation" for purposes of Section 162(m) of the Code.
 The Plan has an effective date of April 3, 2011.
 Dr. Hartnett was designated a Participant under the Plan by the Compensation Committee for fiscal 2012, fiscal 2014 and fiscal 2015.
 Dr. Hartnett's incentive bonus payable pursuant to his April 4, 2010 Employment Agreement and the April 1, 2013 Amended and Restated Employment Agreement is or will be covered under the Plan.
 In addition, pursuant to the Plan, the Compensation Committee approved the award of grants of restricted stock to Dr. Hartnett equal to 25,000 shares for fiscal year 2012 and 35,000 shares for fiscal year 2013 if actual EBITDA to plan equals or exceeds eighty percent.
 Actual restricted stock awards in excess of approved amounts would not be deductible under Section 162(m) of the Code.
-For fiscal 2014 and subsequent fiscal years grants of restricted stock pursuant to the CEO Performance Based Program for Fiscal 2014 and Subsequent Years would be deductible under Section 162(m) of the Code.
-The discretionary bonuses paid to Dr. Hartnett for the fiscal 2011 and fiscal 2012 years would not be deductible under Section 162(m) of the Code.
+For fiscal 2014 and subsequent fiscal years grants of restricted stock pursuant to the CEO Performance Based Program for Fiscal 2014 and subsequent fiscal years would be deductible under Section 162(m) of the Code.